-In 1783 – three years after Maria Theresa's death at the age of sixty-three - Catherine annexed the Crimea, and many of the Crimea's Tatars fled to Ottoman territory.
+In 1783 Catherine annexed the Crimea, and many of the Crimea's Tatars fled to Ottoman territory.
 That year, Irakli II of Georgia allied his multi-national state with Russia, Irakli acknowledging Russian suzerainty and Russia guaranteeing Georgian independence.

 In 1786 – the year that Frederick died – Mozart's comic opera about oppression, The Marriage of Figaro, appeared.
 Three years later came the French Revolution.
 And two years after that, in the year of his death at age thirty-five, came Mozart's other comic opera about oppression: The Magic Flute.

-The revolution that swept France frightened Catherine, and she turned against intellectuals in Russia who sympathized with the revolution.
+The revolution that swept France frightened Catherine, and she turned against intellectuals in Russia who sympathized with the French Revolution.
 After the executions of Louis XVI and his wife, Marie Antoinette (daughter of Maria Theresa) in 1793, Catherine broke off relations with France, proclaimed six weeks of mourning and welcomed refugees from France.

-Also in 1793, Catherine, Joseph of Austria, and Frederick's nephew – Frederick William II – took advantage of the turmoil in France to confiscate more Polish lands, in what was called the Second Partition of Poland.
-In 1794 a national uprising by the Poles was crushed by the Russians, and, in 1795, Russia, Austria and Brandenburg-Prussia participated in what was to be known as the Third Partition of Poland.
+In 1793, Catherine, Joseph of Austria, and Frederick's heir and nephew – Frederick William II – took advantage of the turmoil in France to confiscate more Polish lands, in what was called the Second Partition of Poland.
+In 1794 a national uprising by the Poles was crushed by the Catherine's Russia, and in 1795 Russia, Austria and Brandenburg-Prussia participated in what was to be known as the Third Partition of Poland.
 Brandenburg-Prussia took Warsaw, the Habsburgs took Krakow and expanded northward along the banks of the Bug River, and Catherine took Courland, Brest-Litovsk and what was left of Poland.

-Catherine died in 1796, at the age of 67, of what was called apoplexy.
+Catherine died in 1796 at the age of 67 from what was called apoplexy.